 Its AI uses social media performance data to provide ideal posting time suggestions, content, and campaign ideas for maximum results.

-Plus, HubSpot includes a particularly handy social inbox management tool.
-You can set up keyword monitoring streams to monitor and respond to comments across social.
+Plus, HubSpot includes a particularly social inbox management tool where you can set up keyword monitoring streams to monitor and respond to comments across social.

 Linking the social media management tools with HubSpot’s CRM also reveals extra details about your contacts and how they previously interacted with your company.